sky-jack/warrant/README.md

 ```

-And then specify upon which element it should be used using the 'data-custom' data atrribute.
+You may then specify upon which element it should be used using the 'data-custom' data atrribute.
 You will also need to provide a custom validation message as above: